What’s trending

 As a Slack professional, you may be looking to prove your skills by becoming Slack certified.
-Within the Slack ecosystem, you can become certified as a Slack Admin, Consultant, or Developer.
+Within the Slack ecosystem, you can become certified as a Slack Administrator, Consultant, or Developer.

-In this exam guide we will focus on the Slack Admin exam and help you prepare to become Slack certified.
+In this exam guide, we will focus on the Slack Administrator exam and help you prepare to become Slack certified.

 Who’s the Ideal Candidate?

-As an aspiring Slack Certified Admin you should ideally have 6-12 months hands-on experience of being a Slack Administrator and be familiar with all paid plans of the platform.
+As an aspiring Slack Certified Admin, you should ideally have 6-12 months of hands-on experience of being a Slack Administrator and be familiar with all plans.

-You should be used to navigating around the Slack Admin console and specifically features like: Admin Roles, User Provisioning, Settings and Policies, Channels, and App Approvals.
+You should be used to navigating around the Slack Admin console as well as specific features such as Admin Roles, User Provisioning, Settings and Policies, Channels, and App Approvals.

-If you need to brush up on some areas or don’t have much hands-on experience, Slack provides a training course to help you prepare too.
+If you need to brush up on some areas or don’t have much hands-on experience, Trailhead provides a training course to help you prepare.

 Key Topics